Polytonic/Chlorine/examples/mandelbrot/readme.md

     clock_t cpu_end = clock();
 ```

 We first create a worker that will load the OpenCL runtime and compile the kernel code.
-Note that calling Chlorine is very similar to calling traditional functions: the function name is passed into the "call" function instead of being called directly.
+Note that calling Chlorine is very similar to calling traditional functions: the function name is passed to the `call()` function instead of being called directly.
 Everything else is exactly the same.

 ```cpp
     // Compute the Mandelbrot Set Using Chlorine